 Families on the Bruderhof

 Families of mother, father, and children are the basic units of the Bruderhof community, and each family is given its own personal space and privacy to develop strong relationships.
-Parents are primarily responsible for raising their children, though we offer many supportive resources, such as babysitting and schools.
-Single-parent households receive particular support so that children grow up with both male and female role models.
+Parents are primarily responsible for raising their children, though we offer many supportive resources such as babysitting and schools.
+Single-parent households receive particular support so that children grow up with both men and women as role models.
 Extended families can be quite large, with adult siblings living among different settlements with their own families.
-When parents become elderly, their children and grandchildren are often located with the parents to help care for them.
+When parents become elderly, their children and grandchildren often live nearby to provide companionship and help care for them.
 Some people who have grown up in the Bruderhof decide as adults that this life is not their calling; we still enjoy close relationships and visits with those family members.